-Myth #1 — My Family Doesn't Qualify for Financial Aid
+Myth #1 — My family doesn't qualify for financial aid

 Don't assume that you make too much money to qualify for financial aid.
-Most people qualify for some aid.
+There is no income cap and most people qualify for some aid.
 The FAFSA calculates your Expected Family Contribution (EFC) based on many factors, such as parent's age, number of dependent children and income.

 The FAFSA is used for more than free aid.
 Many schools use the FAFSA to determine eligibility for merit-based scholarships, grants, work-study programs and federal student loans.
 There is no income cap to be eligible for federal student aid.
-While higher income families may not be awarded need-based aid, your child may still be eligible for merit-based grants or scholarships and federal loans.
+While higher-income families may not be awarded need-based aid, your child may still be eligible for merit-based grants, scholarships, and federal loans.

 Myth #2 — My child doesn't have strong academic scores